nsauzede/myos/README.md

 -the loader is a nasm x86 assembly code, bootstrapping 16/32 bit kernels.
 -the 16 bit kernel is pure nasm 16 bit real mode code.
--the 32 bit kernel is plain ANSI C code, running in 32 bit protected mode, with one small gas assembly start code.
+-the 32 bit kernel is plain ANSI C code, running in 32 bit protected mode, with few small gas/nasm assembly code.
+-the 64 bit kernel is plain ANSI C code, running in 64 bit long mode, with few small gas/nasm assembly code.

 See doc/specs.txt for more technical details / general low level OS infos.